lecaillon/Evolve.Doc/content/requirements/cockroachdb.md

 - 2.0 and later

 ### Limitations
-- **No official support to coordinate the migrations on multiple nodes** because CockroachDB does not implement `pg_try_advisory_lock`.
-Evolve uses an alternative method discussed here: https://forum.cockroachlabs.com/t/alternatives-to-pg-advisory-locks/742, but not battle tested yet.
+- **No concurrent migration officially supported** because CockroachDB does not implement `pg_try_advisory_lock`.
+Evolve uses an alternative (but not battle tested) method discussed here: https://forum.cockroachlabs.com/t/alternatives-to-pg-advisory-locks/742.